djangofan/WebDriverTestingTemplate/README.md

 8. Optionally, you can run this project on the command line with "gradle identify clean build core:show <br/>
    core:clean core:build core:google:show core:google:clean core:google:build --info" and it will execute <br/>
    the unit tests.
 Also, this project provides a .bat batch script that does this.

+#### IntelliJ-IDEA
+Intellij-IDEA has a nice Gradle plugin that is included.
+The steps are otherwise similar to the Eclipse steps<br/>
+above.

 # Other
 1. I use "GitHub GUI" to sync my local project repo to GitHub.